lamyaraed/Back-End-SocialNetwork-API/README.md

-# Socail Media Back-End API
+# Socail Network Back-End API

 ## Over View
   This is a simple social media back-end API which provides the main components needed to create a social network app/website